emmiegit/scripts/README.md

 A collection of scripts and other utilities I have written for my personal usage.

 #### backup.sh
 A simple script to use Duplicity to create encrypted incremental backups since Deja-dup is a broken mess.
 You need to install and configure `duply`.
 This script makes it possible to automate backups by adding this script to a cron job, as well as automatically adding/removing your password from the config file.
-(Since storing passwords in plaintext is insecure)
+(Since storing passwords in plaintext is insecure).
+You can set your password by hashing it: `echo your_salt_here-your_password_here | sha256sum > .bakpasswd'

 #### charge_shutdown.py
 A Windows script to predict the time needed to charge my phone, and turn off my computer then to prevent overcharging.